 5.2.5.1 Observations

 The WG notes that this Charter question dates from 2006.
-In the interim two new Registrar Accreditation Agreement (RAA) have been negotiated (the 2009 RAA and the 2013 RAA) both of which introduce graduated sanctions in the case of non-compliance with ICANN policies.
+Since then, two new Registrar Accreditation Agreement (RAA) have been negotiated (the 2009 RAA and the 2013 RAA) both of which introduce graduated sanctions in the case of non-compliance with ICANN policies.

 A full overview of the 2001 RAA penalty structure, that was in place when the Charter question was drafted, as well as the additional penalty regimes from the 2009 and the 2013 RAA can be found in the Annex D.

+The WG agreed that the new penalty structure is sufficiently nuanced and no additional policy is needed at this point.
+Also, the WG expressed that it would be desirable that the overarching RAA and RA penalty structures be drafted in a way that assures uniformity and consistency of policy violation penalties.

 The Working Group reviewed all comments on this recommendation that were received after the publication of the Initial Report.
 As all comments were supportive, the Group made no changes to these recommendations.